-Seven years of conflict have left thousands of civilians dead and 4.2 million people displaced.
+Seven years of conflict have left thousands of civilians dead and 4.5 million people internally displaced.
 Its impact on the country’s infrastructure has been devastating, with major overland routes and airports severely damaged.

 The coordinated response of the humanitarian community has prevented catastrophe in Yemen.
 But if these interventions stop or are severely hampered, the situation is likely to deteriorate quickly.

-Malnutrition rates among women and children in Yemen remain among the highest in the world, with 1.3 million pregnant/breastfeeding women and 2.2 million children under 5 requiring treatment for acute malnutrition.
-Of these children, 538.483 are at risk of dying without treatment.
+Malnutrition rates among women and children in Yemen remain among the highest in the world, with 1.3 million pregnant and breastfeeding women and 2.2 million children under 5 requiring treatment for acute malnutrition.
+Of these children, 538,500 are at risk of dying without treatment.